podium-lib/context/README.md

 ### Middleware

-The middleware is an Express middleware which is set on the Express instanse in the Layout server and run all registered parsers on each request.
+The middleware is an Connect compatible middleware which is set on the Express instanse in the Layout server and run all registered parsers on each request.

 The middleware store the result of each parser as an object on the `res.locals.podium.context`.
 This object is "http header like" and can be copied as headers on a http request to a